-However, there’s no clear evidence that copper IUDs can increase the risk of copper toxicity in the blood, unless you have an underlying condition that affects your liver’s ability to process copper.
+However, there’s no clear evidence that copper IUDs can increase the risk of copper toxicity in the blood.
+Not unless you have an underlying condition that affects your liver’s ability to process copper.

-And like we said, even though there are few reports of hair loss in copper IUD users as opposed to those who use the hormonal birth control, some forums by women in the internet beg to differ.
+And like we said, even though there are few reports of hair loss in copper IUD users as opposed to those who use hormonal birth control, some forums by women on the internet beg to differ.